-Many people tend to feel excited and become involved in plans for an upcoming wedding, especially when the bride or groom is part of the family.
-The most important wedding in world history is the Marriage Supper of the Lamb to His bride, the church of God.
+The most important wedding in world history is the Marriage Supper of the Lamb to His bride.
 Are we getting ready for it?

-As Christians, we sometimes fail to appreciate our calling: We have been invited to participate in the very Marriage Supper of Jesus Christ—and not just as a guest, but as the Bride!
-The Bible is full of marriage symbolism, suggesting just how important marriage is to God.
+The Bible is full of marriage symbolism.
+We have been invited to participate in the very Marriage Supper of Jesus Christ—not just as a guest, but as the Bride!

 We take for granted that the parables of Jesus are prophetic as well as instructive, but others may not be so sure.
 Have we just read our recent history into them, or are they truly prophetic?